Best AI Medical Scribe Australia 2026:

 Full suite: consult notes, GP letters, referrals, patient letters, operation reports

-Genie (10-min sync), Gentu (minute-tominute), Elixir, Meditech integrations
+Genie (10-min sync), Gentu (minute-tominute), Elixir, Shexie, Meditech integrations

 Only ANZ platform with Elixir bi-directional integration for NZ clinics